 My core skill set is in Marketing, Digital Strategy and Social Media.
 In practical terms, this has extended into Client Experience Strategy and working within the High Net Worth and Luxury space.
 This all comes together as a Luxury Travel Advisor, where I leverage all of my skills in an effort to deliver an exceptional client experience in building upscale vacation experiences for my clients.

 Most people I know through business tend to be familiar with my formal resume.
 For a quick view of my formal background and experience, please feel free to visit my LinkedIn profile.

 Canadian Travel Advisor, Deluxe Disney Specialist and Author

 Disney travel has been an intrinsic part of my life since my first trip to Disneyland Resort in California at age four (many years before Walt Disney World Resort existed).
 Walt Disney World opened in 1971 and since that time I have visited WDW 97 times and counting.
 I am looking forward to visit number 100, which will happen sometime in 2018.

 To share my knowledge about visiting Disney Parks and Resorts and to help others with their Disney travel planning, I earned my TICO (Travel Industry Council of Ontario) Travel Advisor license and founded 1923 Main Street, which is currently my ecommerce shop for licensed merchandise.
 I am also author of the book The Very Best of Walt Disney World Resort.

 All of my Disney travel-related businesses relied heavily on my work in digital strategy, communications and social media to generate leads and assist others with their Disney travel planning.

-Much of my blogging and social media activity nowadays revolves around Orlando-area travel and related topics to 1923MainStreet.com.
-As I appraoch 100 weeks of vacationing at Walt Disney World Resort and the greater Orlando area, I don’t expect that this will change at all in the years ahead.
+Much of my blogging and social media activity nowadays revolves around Deluxe Disney travel and related topics.
+As I approach 100 weeks of vacationing at Walt Disney World Resort, I don’t expect that this will change in the years ahead.